Grosse Pointe South High School: Martin Luther King Jr. visit and speech

-Grosse Pointe High School hosted a speech by Martin Luther King Jr. on March 14, 1968, when 2,700 people gathered in the gymnasium to hear a speech entitled "The Other America" three weeks before his assassination.
+Grosse Pointe High School hosted a speech by Martin Luther King Jr. on March 14, 1968.
+2,700 people gathered in the gymnasium to hear a speech entitled "The Other America" three weeks before his assassination.
+The Grosse Pointe Human Relations Council, a citizens' group concerned about housing discrimination in Grosse Pointe Farms, Michigan, had invited King to speak.
+Around 200 right wing protesters picketed outside the event, and hecklers attempted to interrupt the speech inside.

-To honor the 50th anniversary of the event the Grosse Pointe News partnered with the Grosse Pointe Board of REALTORS^{®} in submitting an application for a historic site marker to be placed near the one previously installed on campus.
-The marker, which was approved by the Michigan Historical Commission on July 27, 2018, was paid for by a grant from the National Association of Realtors^{®}.
+To honor the 50th anniversary of the event, the Grosse Pointe News partnered with the Grosse Pointe Board of Realtors in submitting an application for a historic site marker to be placed near the one previously installed on campus.
+The marker, which was approved by the Michigan Historical Commission on July 27, 2018, was paid for by a grant from the National Association of Realtors.

 Hosting an NBA game

 Grosse Pointe High School hosted game 1 of the NBA's Western Divisional Semi-finals vs the Detroit Pistons and Minneapolis Lakers on March 12, 1960.
 The Pistons were forced to play at the high school because nobody booked Olympia Stadium for the playoffs.

-The game was a good one with the Lakers winning 113–112.
+The game was a close one, with the Lakers winning 113–112.